-For Students Seeking Tutoring in Bath Charter Township, We Offer:
+Private, In-Home Tutoring in Bath Charter Township, Michigan

-SchoolTutoring Academy’s tutoring programs for Bath Charter Township students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Bath Charter Township, Michigan students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Bath Community Schools follow the expectations set out in the Michigan Merit Curriculum which is comprehensive and aims to graduate college and career-ready students.
 Early learning focuses on developing literacy skills that will help students both read for pleasure and read to learn.
 Numeracy and problem-solving is also emphasized in the elementary curriculum.
 The secondary curriculum provides a number of options for students so they can choose a path that supports their goals.
 The Department of Education has approved a number of programs such as Advanced Placement, International Baccalaureate, and Dual Credit Programs that students may opt into.

 We currently cover the following Bath Charter Township-area school district: Bath Community Schools.

 Educating Our Parents: Understanding the Bath Charter Township District Curriculum

 The mathematics curriculum includes the study of geometry beginning during the elementary years and progressing in complexity throughout middle and high school.
 This study introduces, and furthers education, of many topics.
 These include parallel lines, regular polygons, triangles, quadrilaterals, circles and three-dimensional figures.
 The students also learn how to discover surface area and volume, plus how to relate the materials learned to real-life applications.
 They also develop their spatial reasoning abilities.